 - Sausages (Wurst or Würstchen) in all shapes, lengths, and forms are usually grilled over an open or charcoal fire and sold in a bun.
-The bread is basically used to hold the warm sausage in – condiments including ketchup, mustard, mayonnaise, and pickles are generally available for self service.
-Sausages vary by region – best is simply to point at what looks good.
+The bread is basically used to hold the warm sausage in – condiments including ketchup, mustard, mayonnaise, and pickles are generally available for self-service.
+Sausages vary by region – the best is simply to point at what looks good.

 - Potato cakes are thick pancakes made from grated potato, flour, and a range of other possible ingredients.
 The names vary but of the around 30 variants Kartoffelpuffer and Reibekuchen are the most widely understood.
 Potato cakes are often served with applesauce or other side dishes and are frequently the best value for money at Christmas markets.

 - Baked items – these range from region to region too but waffles and crepes are standard items at all markets.

 - Sweets – sugary stuff in all shapes and sizes, nuts, dried fruits, candies, chocolates, gingerbread, and Lebkuchen are popular.